 What Theme Park Rides Can Pregnant Women Go On?

-While it is probably best to avoid high-speed roller coasters while pregnant, there are safer options out there for those seeking a fun day out at these parks.
+While it is probably best to avoid high-speed roller coasters while pregnant, there are safer options out there that I can recommend, for those seeking a fun day out at these parks.

-Plan Disney advises that amusement park rides without sudden drops, upside-down actions, or high speeds are safe for pregnant women to enjoy.
+In my opinion, park rides without sudden drops, upside-down actions, or high speeds should be safe for pregnant women to enjoy.

 Examples of these rides can include lazy river cruises, railway tours, canoe rides, Ferris wheels, and carousels.

-While you may feel as if you’re missing out on the biggest source of exhilaration, there’s nothing wrong with finding a lovely shady spot and settling down with a book and some delicious theme park cuisine.
+While you may feel as if you’re missing out on the biggest source of exhilaration, my “funnest” time was finding a lovely shady spot, grabbing some snacks, and enjoying the quite me time, whilst my husband took the kids on more exhilarating rides.

 What Do You Do If You Went On A Roller Coaster Before You Knew You Were Pregnant?